-The individual shall be able to: Serve and clear different types of tea, coffee, and other beverages Prepare and serve coffee from a range of specialist machines such as espresso, barista, etc. Create own alcoholic and non-alcoholic signature coffee from ingredient list Prepare and serve a range of teas Silver serve teas and coffees and their accompaniments Prepare and serve liqueur coffee Serve teas and coffees at banquets and functions Serve petit fours or sweetmeats as appropriate 6 Alcoholic and non-alcoholic drinks service 12.5 The individual needs to know and understand: The range of alcoholic and non-alcoholic drinks that may be served in a restaurant The range of glassware and their uses in drinks service The range of accompaniments that are served with alcoholic and non-alcoholic drinks Issues relating to honesty and integrity in regard to alcoholic drinks Legal requirements relating to the sale and service of alcoholic drinks Methods of serving drinks in a range of scenarios A range of cocktails, their ingredients, methods of making and service Servers ethical and moral responsibilities in relation to the sale and service of alcoholic drinks The individual shall be able to: Prepare the service area for the service on alcoholic and non-alcoholic drinks Select glassware and accompaniments for the sale and service of alcoholic and non-alcoholic drinks Maintain the highest standards of hygiene and cleanliness during the sale and service of alcoholic and non-alcoholic drinks Serve alcoholic drinks within current legislation with regard to measures, customers' ages, service times and locations Pour drinks from bottles, for example beers and ciders Measure drinks using appropriate measures Prepare, serve and clear alcoholic and non-alcoholic beverages for different styles of service: At the table; Reception drink service Prepare and serve different styles of cocktail including: Stirred; Shaken; Built; Blended; Muddled; Non-alcoholic Recognize by sight and smell a selection of spirits, fortified wines, aperitifs, and liqueurs Create own alcoholic and non-alcoholic cocktails from ingredient list
+- Prepare the service area for the service on alcoholic and non-alcoholic drinks

+- Select glassware and accompaniments for the sale and service of alcoholic and non-alcoholic drinks

+- Maintain the highest standards of hygiene and cleanliness during the sale and service of alcoholic and non-alcoholic drinks

+- Serve alcoholic drinks within current legislation with regard to measures, customers' ages, service times and locations

+- Pour drinks from bottles, for example beers and ciders

+- Measure drinks using appropriate measures

+- Prepare, serve and clear alcoholic and non-alcoholic beverages for different styles of service:

+- At the table

+- Reception drink service

+- Prepare and serve different styles of cocktail including:

+- Stirred

+- Shaken

+- Built

+- Blended

+- Muddled

+- Non-alcoholic

+- Recognize by sight and smell a selection of beers, spirits, fortified wines, aperitifs and liqueurs

-7 Wine service 10 The individual needs to know and understand: The wine making process Details of various wines including: Grape variety; Production; Country and region of origin; Vintages; Characteristics; Matching food and wine How wine is stored Method of preparing wine for service Selection of glassware and equipment used in wine service Methods for the service for various wines The use of wine as an accompaniment for food The individual shall be able to: Provide informed advice and guidance to the guest on the selection of wine Identify a range of wines from aroma, taste, and appearance Interpret information on a wine bottle's label Select and place on the table the appropriate glassware to the chosen wine Present wines to the guest Open wine at the table using accepted equipment.
-Open wine that has a traditional cork, champagne cork, or screw top Decant or aerate wine when appropriate Offer wine for tasting Pour wine at the table, observing table etiquette Serve wines at their optimum temperature and condition Serve at a reception drinks service, e.g. champagne Total 100
+7 Wine Service 15 The individual needs to know and understand: The wine making process Details of various wines including: Grape variety Production Country and region of origin Vintages Characteristics Approximate price Matching food and wine; How wine is stored Method of preparing wine for service Selection of glassware and equipment used in wine service Methods for the service for various wines wine The use of wine as an accompaniment for food

+The individual shall be able to:

+- Provide informed advice and guidance to the guest on the selection of wine - Identify a range of wines from aroma, taste and appearance - Interpret information on a wine bottle's label - Select and place on the table the appropriate glassware to the chosen wine - Present wines to the guest - Open wine at the table using accepted equipment.
+Open wine that has a traditional cork, champagne cork or screw top - Decant or aerate wine when appropriate - Offer wine for tasting - Pour wine at the table, observing table etiquette - Serve wines at their optimum temperature and condition - Serve at a reception drinks service, e.g. Champagne